hslu-itm/UseCase-Ticino/Tourism regions/readme.txt

 Just for info:

-The files Lago_Maggiore_e_Valli.geojson, Lago_di_Lugano.geojson, Mendrisiotto.geojson and Bellinzona e Alto Ticino.geojson have been extracted from the ticinomap.geojson using the geojson viewer https://geojson.io/.
+The files Lago_Maggiore_e_Valli.geojson, Lugano Region.geojson, Mendrisiotto.geojson and Bellinzona e Alto Ticino.geojson have been extracted from the ticinomap.geojson using the geojson viewer https://geojson.io/.

 Steps: